-1. withdrawal of food from individuals who are overtly ill [35], or

-2. reduce appetite as a result of active abdominal pain and discomfort, the latter being common symptoms of parasitic gastrointestinal infection [36], or
+- 1. withdrawal of food from individuals who are overtly ill [35], or - 2. reduce appetite as a result of active abdominal pain and discomfort, the latter being common symptoms of parasitic gastrointestinal infection [36], or

-3. Parasites may also influence neuroendocrine control of appetite, for example leptin and adiponectin, and cause anorexia [37].
+- 3. Parasites may also influence neuroendocrine control of appetite, for example leptin and adiponectin, and cause anorexia [37].
 Enteroendocrine cells have the ability to 'notice' the existence of gastrointestinal parasites or their products in the intestine and provoke the cytokine expansion [38].
 This eventually changes the expression of taste receptor and let out of satiety hormones.
-In reality, leptin, a major appetite suppressant has been found to be significantly increased in children who's infected with Entamoeba histolytica, Strongyloides spp., and also Giardia lamblia.
-Correspondingly, active Trichuris trichiura infection that occur during childhood period has been associated with chronic beneath the recommended portion of intake of energy, protein, iron, and also riboflavin.

-4. Prolonged and persistent intestinal grants infection (IPI) parasitic the development of stunting.
+In reality, leptin, a major appetite suppressant has been found to be significantly increased in children whose infected with Entamoeba histolytica, Strongyloides spp., and also Giardia lamblia.
+Correspondingly, active Trichuris trichiura infection that occur during childhood period has been associated with chronic beneath the recommended portion of intake of energy, protein, iron, and also riboflavin. - 4.
+Prolonged and persistent intestinal parasitic infection (IPI) grants the dvelopment of stunting.
 Active IPI can caused direct dysregulation of growth factors which are central for prenatal and postnatal development.
-Furthermore, IPI opens the door for the entry of a more harmful secondary infections, bacterial and viral, and permitted them to settled definite coinfection: a condition which responsible for prolonged inflammation, locally and systematically, and make the condition getting worse.
-Several probable interrelated mechanistic courses also could be related via (1) the host's imbalanced nutritional status, (2) possible environmental enteric dysfunction (EED) due to the combination of (a) chronic and persistent IPI. (b) sustained inflammation, (c) hormonal imbalance, (d) metabolic disturbances, (e) immune instability, (f) the consequences of definite anemia. changed microbiota (f) configuration, and also (g) shifted in epigenetic composition [21].
+Furthermore, IPI opens the door for the entry of a more harmful secondary infections, bacterial and viral, and permitted them to settled definite co-infection; a condition which responsible for prolonged inflammation, locally and systematically, and make the condition getting worse.
+Several probable interrelated mechanistic courses also could be related via (1) the host's imbalanced nutritional status, (2) possible environmental enteric dysfunction (EED) due to the combination of (a) chronic and persistent IPI, (b) sustained inflammation, (c) hormonal imbalance, (d) metabolic disturbances, (e) immune instability, (f) the consequences of definite anaemia, (f) changed microbiota configuration, and also (g) shifted in epigenetic composition.
+[21]